metal-toolbox/audito-maldito/processors/auditd/sessiontracker/README.md

-# Session Tracking Using Audito Maldito.
+# Session Tracking Using Audito Maldito

-## Auditor Interface.
+## Auditor Interface

 The `Auditor` interface can be implemented by adding `AuditdEvent()` method.
 The `AuditdEvent()` requires that the input event is validated, against the list of available event sessions.